-One form of HSV infection is seen most often in children 1 to 3 years old.
-This type of HSV infection (primary herpes stomatitis) can cause a high fever and blisters throughout the mouth, which can interfere with the ability to eat.
-It can be serious in children-they can get quite sick from this illness, although they usually recover without any long-term problems.
+One form of HSV infection, called primary herpes stomatitis, is seen most often in children 1 to 3 years old.
+It can cause a high fever and blisters throughout the mouth, which can interfere with the ability to eat.
+It can be serious in children—they can get quite sick from this illness, although they usually recover without any long-term problems.

 Your doctor can diagnose cold sores by asking questions to find out whether you've been exposed to the herpes simplex virus (HSV) and by examining you.
 No further testing is usually needed.